 Is sharing a photo of your avocado toast really relevant to your purpose?
 No?
 Then don’t do that.

 “Relevant” is obviously relative, so you need to know your audience.
 More on that in this post, but if you’re trying to appeal to everyone, you’re probably appealing to no one.
 And that’s no fun.
+We’ve got ya covered with this handy list of 365 Instagram prompts!
+Need help figuring out what to post on Instagram for your business?

 Remember your purpose, know your audience, and create content that’s relevant to your purpose and relevant to your audience.